 The course content includes:

-- communicating in clinical settings
+- communication in clinical settings

 - principles & practice of therapeutics

-- pharmaceutical care & management of disease states, focusing on the contribution of the pharmacist
+- pharmaceutical care & management of disease

 - oral communication & problem-solving